 What if my style of discipline is not listed on your site?

 What's included in the identity protection plan?

 As a yoga teacher, you never want to encounter a situation where a student gets injured in your class.
 But even when you are careful and the proper safeguards are in place, there is a huge range of unpredictable circumstances.
 Accidents or situations can still occur that result in injury.
 Even due to a student’s prior injury, pre-existing condition, or unknown sensitivity to certain postures.

 You’re passionate and serious about what you do.
 Your yoga practice deserves the same level of protection that liability insurance offers businesses in other industries, whether you are teach in a school or studio, a park, someone’s home, or anywhere else.

 Our industry-leading yoga insurance for teachers doesn’t just stop at professional and general liability insurance.
-We are one of the only companies to include in your coverage price great additional benefits ($300+ value) including product liability coverage, rental damage coverage, identity protection, and stolen equipment coverage.
+We are one of the only companies to include in your coverage price great additional benefits ($300+ value) including product liability coverage and identity protection.
 You’ll also receive a free business website and discounts from some of our great yoga product partners. beYogi also offers greater peace of mind knowing you are covered by industry-preferred Occurrence Form coverage versus Claims Form coverage.